KlausMikhaelson/htn-web-extension/README.md

 1. Click the extension icon in your browser toolbar
 2. The popup will show:
+   - Total number of open tabs
+   - List of all open tabs with:
+     - Website icon (based on category)
-   - Current website hostname
+     - Hostname
      - Page title
      - Full URL
+     - Tab ID
-   - Number of visits to this site
+     - Number of visits to each site
-   - Last detection timestamp
+   - Active tab is highlighted with a green border

 3. The extension automatically tracks:
+   - All open tabs in real-time
+   - Tab creation and removal
    - Tab switches
    - URL changes
    - Window focus changes

+4. **Checkout Protection**:
+   - When you click any button with text like "Buy Now", "Checkout", "Purchase", etc.
+   - A full-screen warning appears: "Hold Up! 🛑 You need to save money, bro!"
+   - Choose to save money (cancels the action) or proceed anyway (continues to checkout)
+   - Works on all websites including Amazon, eBay, and other shopping sites

 ## Development